vmware-archive/vcd-cli/CONTRIBUTING.md

 for referencing issues.

 ### Debugging
-In order to help with debugging the code better, we have included a flags in profiles.yaml file.
+In order to help with debugging the code better, we have included flags in profiles.yaml file.
 This is located under ~/.vcd-cli/profiles.yaml for Mac OS X and Linux users and %USERPROFILE%/.vcd-cli\profiles.yaml for Windows.
 You can turn on logging of request body, header or the entire payload being sent over the wire, by updating the related flags (log_body, log_header, log_request) in profiles.yaml.

 Sample contents in profiles.yaml look like the following: